 - Head over to Creative Child to find instructions for making some fabulous leaf art.

-A wonderful book that celebrates leaves
+Another wonderful book that celebrates leaves

 All of the illustrations in this the book are created out of leaves and set against backgrounds of textured paper.
 It is a delight to look through and children love spotting the various things made from leaves.